 Manufacturer: iGuzzini, Recanati, Italy.

 Other versions: This Harvey Guzzini Medusa table lamp exists in several varieties.
 Not only a first and a second edition exists of this table lamp, but it was sold with or without a white diffuser below.
 Also pendant lamps were made.

-The first editions have a slightly different, thinner base and had a different ornamental screw on top with a handle.
-The second edition was made “tighter” and more modern.
+The first editions, such as this one have a slightly different, thinner base and some versions have another ornamental screw on top with a handle.
+The second edition was made “tighter”, more modern and has a chrome base.

-Almost the same thing happened with the Toledo, a very similar lamp with the same bases but with a different lampshade.
+Almost the same thing happened with the Toledo table lamp, a very similar lamp with the same base but with a different lampshade.
 You can find this lamp over here on Vintageinfo.

 iGuzzini illuminazione was established in June 1958 by Raimondo Guzzini (born 1928) under the name Harvey.
 Harvey is derived from the famous movie ‘Harvey’ with James Stuart and the invisible rabbit Harvey from 1950.